ben-moses/career-development-curriculum/module_one/2005_career_journal.md

 ### Mod 1 Week 1: Understanding your strengths
 1. Describe one of your strengths
 * What is something you have learned to do well (list a skill)?

+I feel comfortable with very basic JS (data strings, for loops, etc.) I'm also getting better at quickly typing all those characters that I've never used until I started coding.

 * What is something you know about (list some knowledge/expertise you have)?

+I know about criminal law having practiced in the area for several years.

 * What is something you have a natural ability to do well (list a talent)?

+I am good at communicating my thoughts concisely and coherently.

 * How do those combine to create a specific strength?

+I was good at crafting arguments on the fly in the courtroom.

 2. Read through your Top 4 results from Pairin
 * In your own words, what do these top 4 qualities tell you about yourself?

+That I am sort of boring.
+"Love of moderation?"
+Yeesh.

 * Do they resonate with you?
 Why/why not?
 * How do they relate to the strength you wrote about in Prompt #1?